Project focus

 The core aims of this project are:

-- advance understanding of sociotechnical barriers to effective data use within Liverpool City Region, by studying individual and organisational practices, with a view toward future AI deployment
+- to advance understanding of sociotechnical barriers to effective data use within Liverpool City Region, by studying individual and organisational practices, with a view toward future AI deployment

-- assess attitudes to data use and AI in the professional capacity of public sector workers in Liverpool City Region
+- to assess attitudes to data use and AI in the professional capacity of public sector workers in Liverpool City Region

-- provide recommendations to regional policymakers based on the findings, to optimise AI integration strategies at the City Region level.
+- to provide recommendations to regional policymakers based on the findings, to optimise AI integration strategies at the City Region level.

 Specifically, the project will: